 - Sexual intercourse

 In the analysis of social networks, the analysis of the micro-macro link is a very important element.
 In the same way, it is the way in which individual behavior and social phenomena are connected to each other.
-Also, in this perspective, social media is both the cause and the result of individual behavior.
+In this perspective, social media is both the cause and the result of individual behavior.
 Social media provides and limits individual choice opportunities.
 While at the same time people initiate, build, maintain and break relationships and in doing so determine the overall structure of the network.
 However, the network structure as it exists is seldom consciously constructed by its individuals.
 It is often the unintended effect of individual actions and as such can be called a spontaneous order.

 Origins of Social Network Analysis